Habit Change: How to Quit Unhelpful Habits

 - Keep a “wins journal”.
 Record all of your daily accomplishments, no matter how small they may seem.

-- If you're a coach, counsellor, entrepreneur or employee, create a folder of positive feedback or testimonials.
+- If you're a coach, counsellor, entrepreneur or employee; create a folder of positive feedback or testimonials.
 When doubt creeps in, read through it to remind yourself that your unhelpful thoughts are not facts.

 - Practice “thought stopping”.
 Say “pause” out loud when you catch any negative self-talk.
 It may feel weird at first, but it soon become automatic.
+This creates enough space for you to stop the spiral.

 - Create a personal mantra to repeat during challenging moments.
 Affirmations are great, and can help you see things differently.
 For example “I am calm and capable”.
+They need to be realistic enough for you to believe that they are true, especially when you first start this practice.

-Doom Scrolling
+3. Doom Scrolling

 to Time Freedom.